By State

 Step 1 – Select an Agent

-An agent, also known as an “attorney-in-fact” or “surrogate,” is the person the principal chooses to make financial or medical decisions on their behalf.
-A spouse, family member, or close friend is often an ideal choice.
+An agent, also known as an “attorney-in-fact,” is the person the principal chooses to make financial or medical decisions on their behalf.
+A spouse, family member, close friend, or legal professional is a common choice.

 Step 3 – Complete the Power of Attorney Form